Upload your resumé

 To request a reasonable accommodation please contact Nintendo Human Resources.

 The employment relationship is entered into for mutual benefit.
 Either you or Nintendo are free to terminate the employment relationship at any time with or without cause.
 You are free to resign for any reason you feel is appropriate, just as Nintendo may, for any reason it deems appropriate, with or without notice, decide that your services are no longer needed.
 All employees, even those who are hired to work on a specific project or for a specified amount of time, are subject to this at-will policy.
 No one other than the President has any authority to make any agreement contrary to this at-will policy.
 Any such agreement must be in writing and executed by the President in order to be effective.
 You may not, under any circumstances, rely on any other statement, written or verbal, to alter the at-will status of your employment.

 It is the company’s policy to ensure that all employees are fully capable of performing their job duties, functions, and requirements in a safe and productive manner, free from the effects of drugs and alcohol.
-As part of the pre-employment evaluation, final candidates will be required to submit to a drug test at Nintendo’s expense.
-The results of the drug test must be negative for the presence of drugs in order for the applicant to be hired.
+As part of the pre-employment evaluation, final candidates will be required to submit to a drug test for roles deemed safety-sensitive at Nintendo’s expense.
+For any position where a drug test is required, the results of that drug test must be negative for the presence of drugs in order for the applicant to be hired.
 By clicking 'I Accept' below, you acknowledge that you fully understand that while employed by Nintendo of America Inc. you may be subject to drug or alcohol testing pursuant to the company’s Fitness For Work policy.